 |Specialty or Sub-specialty||Specialty or Sub-specialty: Specialty|

 |Date of GMC recent approval||August 2010|

 Royal College of Ophthalmologists (web site)

-|Curriculum and Associated Assessment System||http://www.gmc-uk.org/education/postgraduate/ophthalmology.asp|
+|Curriculum and Associated Assessment System||https://www.gmc-uk.org/education/standards-guidance-and-curricula/curricula/ophthalmology-curriculum|

 Address: NHS Education for Scotland, 1st floor, 102 Westport, Edinburgh EH3 9DN